bmcguir2/simulate_lte/readme.txt

 > cavity_ftmw = True

 This will tell the code to enable Cavity FTMW simulation mode, and produce Doppler doublets of every transition, rather than single lines.
 It uses two parameters, cavity_dV to set the linewidth of the lines to something reasonable for the instrument (defaults to 0.13 km/s, good in Ne at 15 GHz) and cavity_split to set the Doppler splitting (defaults to 0.826 km/s *in each direction*.
 The total splitting between two peaks is 1.652 km/s.
 This value good for Ne at 2.5 kTorr backing pressure).

+> load_freqs(man_freqs='',peak=1.0)

+This will plot lines that are provided not from a standard spcat catalog, but rather just a set of frequencies.
+The user can specify either a manual array OR a catalog file containing a single column of frequencies (not both) using man_freqs = [a,b,c...] or man_freqs='cat.txt', as well as an optional intensity for the lines (defaults to 1.0).

+> use_lines()
+> use_steps()

+These will swap between drawing lines between points or steps between points as the default for all graphs.
+Will update the current graph for the obs immediately; molecules will need to be resimulated/re-recalled/re-overplotted/etc.

+> baseline(constants)

+This will subtract a polynomial baseline from the spectrum of whatever order is entered as an array, with the zeroth order term first.
+So, for example, to subtract zeroth order baseline with a static offset of 2.5, issue baseline(2.5) or baseline([2.5]).
+To subtract a line of y = mx + b, issue baseline([b,m]).
+To go for a larger polynomial, y = ax^3 + bx^2 + cx + d, issue baseline([d,c,b,a]).

 That's it!
 If you find any issues, please let me know.